chrisstarburst/starburst-sandbox/README.md

     spend desc;`

-10. Create a Dataproduct
+## 10. Create a Dataproduct

+The goal of data products is to make data accessible, consumable, insightful, and actionable for the increasing number of stakeholders who rely on data to inform their decision-making.

+Data has immense value, but it’s hard to extract information that drives business objectives from raw data.
+Data products take raw data and translate it into something relevant and useful within its domain — a product people can utilize to achieve business goals.

+In our next step we will create a data product that’s fit for consumption by downstream users.

+Click on the "Add to Data Product" link and then select the Dialog "Create New data product"

 ![Create Table](images/create-data-product-1.png)

-11. Define the Dataproduct
+## 11. Define the Dataproduct

+Provide a title and a description for your data product and click 'Save and Continue'.

 ![Create Table](images/create-a-data-product-2.png)

-12. Define the dataset for the data product
+## 12. Define the dataset for the data product

+Now we will add our federated query as a dataset.
+Update the name of the dataset and add a description to your query.
+You can expand the show columns and add descriptions menu:

 ![Create Table](images/create-a-data-product-3.png)

-13. Add metadata and column descriptions to your dataset and save it
+to add additional information to the columns on your data set and make it more meaningful for your data consumers.

 ![Create Table](images/create-a-data-product-4.png)

-14. Assing one or more data product owner
+## 14. Assing one or more data product owner

+The people who build data products are also responsible for security, provenance, and ownership so that the final product better reflects the technical requirements of the data within the domain.
+Adding a data product owner is mandatory!

 ![Create Table](images/create-a-data-product-5.png)

-15. Add Tags to make the data product easily discoverable for your consumers
+## 15. Add Tags to make the data product easily discoverable for your data consumers

+Add some tags and Click Save and review.

 ![Create Table](images/create-a-data-product-6.png)

-16. Publish the Data Product
+## 16. Publish the Data Product
+As a last step we have to publish our data product before we can query and consume it.

 ![Create Table](images/create-a-data-product-8.png)

-17. Copy the catalog information to consume your dataset
+## 17. Copy the catalog information to consume the dataset

+Now we can copy the location "catalog.schema.table" of our dataset using the "Copy icon" under the automobile_customer_spend data set:
+In our example the location is:

+`hive.automobilespend.automobile_customer_spend`

 ![Create Table](images/create-a-data-product-9.png)

-18. Query the  Dataproduct
+## 18. Query the Dataproduct

+You can go to the Query Editor and query the data product dataset using the following query:

+`select * from hive.automobilespend.automobile_customer_spend`

 ![Create Table](images/create-a-data-product-10.png)

-## Sandbox Maintenance
+## Security

-### Stop Instances:

-`./stop-starburst.sh`

-### Clean Up Instances:

-`./remove-starburst.sh`